Poggicek/CS2-Player-Fetcher/README.md

 - Fetches recent co-players from Steam
 - Retrieves player statistics from Leetify
-- Displays information such as Leetify rating, Premier rank, aim/positioning/utility scores, win rate, and more
+- Displays information such as Leetify rating, Premier rank, aim/positioning/utility scores, time to damage, crosshair placement, headshot percentage, win rate, matches, and bans
-- Groups players by lobby
 - Provides an option to open Leetify profile links for each player

 This project is not affiliated with or endorsed by Valve or Leetify.
 Use at your own risk.